 How to install ADB Drivers on Windows OS

-Read the instructions below to manually install ADB and Fastboot drivers on Windows XP, Windows Vista, Windows 7, Windows 8/8.1, Windows 10, Windows 11 32-bit or 64-bit operating systems.
+Read the instructions below to manually install ADB and Fastboot drivers on Windows XP, Windows Vista, Windows 7, Windows 8/8.1, Windows 10, and Windows 11 32-bit or 64-bit operating systems.
 If you face any problems, confirm whether the latest mobile drivers are installed on your computer.

 - Ensure to connect your Android device to your PC via a USB cable.